BolunDai0216/pypi-bonjour/docs/source/index.md

 twine upload dist/*
 ```

 The final result is [here](https://pypi.org/project/pypi-bonjour/0.0.3/#files).
-Note that the GitHub actions are not setup yet, so the action that this release triggered did not successfully upload the wheels to PyPI.
+Note that the GitHub actions are not set up yet, so the action that this release triggered did not successfully upload the wheels to PyPI.

 ### v0.0.4: added build and publish to PyPI GitHub workflow